 Historical Visit of Australia’s Speaker of the House of Representatives marks Mauritius’ Golden Jubilee of Independence

-The Speaker of the House of Representatives of Australia’s Parliament, the Hon Tony Smith MP, is visiting Mauritius from 11 to 13 January 2018 to mark the country’s Golden Jubilee of Independence and underline the longstanding and warm relations between the two countries.
+The Speaker of the House of Representatives of Australia’s Parliament, the Hon Tony Smith MP, visited Mauritius from 11 to 13 January 2018 to mark the country’s Golden Jubilee of Independence and underline the longstanding and warm relations between the two countries.

-Mr Smith is the first Australian Speaker to visit Mauritius and has been undertaking a wide-ranging program including calls on the President and Prime Minister, a high-level business roundtable organised by the Mauritius Chamber of Commerce and Industry, a presentation at the University of Mauritius on democracy and role of the Speaker, and meeting other senior government, community and Australian alumni figures.
+Mr Smith is the first Australian Speaker to visit Mauritius and undertook a wide-ranging program including calls on the President and Prime Minister, a high-level business roundtable organised by the Mauritius Chamber of Commerce and Industry, a presentation at the University of Mauritius on democracy and role of the Speaker, and meeting other senior government, community and Australian alumni figures.

-“It’s an honour to be the first Australian Speaker to visit Mauritius and I congratulate Mauritius on its 50 years of independence,” Mr Smith said.
+“It’s an honour to be the first Australian Speaker to visit Mauritius and I congratulate Mauritius on its 50 years of independence,” Mr Smith said, speaking during his visit.

 “Australia and Mauritius have a longstanding and warm relationship, given our many shared interests in Commonwealth values and democratic institutions, commitment to peace and prosperity, and interest in developing commercial ties.
-I hope to develop our links further through increased parliamentary relations and exchange,”Mr Smith said.
+I hope to develop our links further through increased parliamentary relations and exchange.”

 Mr Smith's visit to Phoenix cemetery where he paid respect to War War II serviceman, Arnold Partington, who is buried in the cemetery was a particular moving part of his program.